-The author begins with a chronology, touching briefly on all work that he am aware of in this area.
-He discusses in some detail what he considers to be the ten most important papers and events in terms of their impact on the discipline of temporal databases.
-His goal is to characterize the evolution of this field, as an introduction to the approximately 350 papers specifically relating time to databases that have appeared thus far.
-He then identifies and discusses areas where more work is needed.
+It seems somehow fitting to begin this paper on databases that store historical information with a chronology, touching briefly on all work that I am aware of in this area.
+I discuss in some detail what I consider to be the ten most important papers and events in terms of their impact on the discipline of temporal databases.
+These are emphatically not meant to detract from the other excellent papers in temporal databases.
+My goal is to characterize the evolution of this field, as an introduction to the approximately 350 papers specifically relating time to databases that have appeared thus far.
+I then identify and discuss areas where more work is needed.

 ASJC Scopus subject areas